VT-HEC Instructors, Presenters and Consultants

 rlyn Bruccoli is the Librarian and Technology Integration Specialist at East Montpelier Elementary School.
 Her love of dinosaurs, anthropology, and children led her to pursue a Master’s of Science in Education at Bank Street College with a concentration in museum education.
 After working for the American Museum of Natural History’s National Center for Science Literacy, Education, and Technology, Arlyn joined the VT Dept. of Education as the Technology Integration Specialist.
 She still loves dinosaurs, but has found that being a librarian and technology integrationist allows her to explore EVERYTHING through the intersection of library resources, robotics, and the curiosities of elementary school students.

-ori has been a Special Educator for 34 years in the State of VT.
-She spent the first 4 years as an Intensive Needs teacher for adolescents and the last 30 years as an Early Childhood Special Educator.
+ori has been a Special Educator for over 35 years in the State of VT.
+She spent the first 4 years as an Intensive Needs teacher for adolescents and since then has served as an Early Childhood Special Educator.
 She has worked in a variety of settings and positions from being a classroom teacher/director to being a traveling special educator.

 Lori received a Masters in Early Intervention from UVM.
 She is a VT AOE State approved Trainer and Coach for Early MTSS focusing on the Pyramid Model.
 For the last 10 years, Lori has taught the Fundamentals for Early Childhood class for Northern Lights Career Development Center.
 She has also taught the Curriculum course for the Higher Ed Collaborative and has presented trainings/workshops on a variety of topics.